Bayesian Optimization for Identification of Optimal Biological Dose Combinations in Personalized Dose-Finding Trials: Introduction

 This work is motivated by a dose-finding design for a combination therapy which treats obstructive sleep apnea (OSA).
-OSA is a common sleep disorder which is estimated to affect over 930 million adults worldwide \citep{benjafield2019estimation}.
-Continuous positive airway pressure (CPAP) is the standard treatment since it is very effective, but it is often poorly tolerated and results in low patient adherence \citep{rotenberg2016trends}.
-There is currently no approved pharmacotherapy for OSA, though several recent studies have investigated the combination of antimuscarinic agents (oxybutynin and aroxybutynin) and a norepinephrine reuptake inhibitor (atomoxetine) as therapy \citep{schweitzer2023combination, aishah2023one, rosenberg2022combination}.
-While these studies suggest that combination therapy is effective in reducing a key continuous endpoint, they revealed that potential response heterogeneity exists with respect to OSA severity and so a more targeted therapeutic approach would be beneficial.
-The current work aims to develop a design that can identify OBD combinations which are tailored to OSA severity.
+OSA is a common sleep disorder that is estimated to affect more than 930 million adults worldwide \citep{schweitzer2023combination}.
+Continuous positive airway pressure (CPAP) is the standard treatment since it is very effective, but it is often poorly tolerated and results in low patient adherence \citep{schweitzer2023combination}.
+Currently, there is no approved pharmacotherapy for OSA, although a recent study has investigated the combination of an antimuscarinic agent (aroxybutynin) and a norepinephrine reuptake inhibitor (atomoxetine) as therapy \citep{schweitzer2023combination}.
+While this study suggests that combination therapy is effective in reducing a key continuous endpoint, it revealed that potential response heterogeneity exists with respect to OSA severity and so a more targeted therapeutic approach would be beneficial.
+The current work aims to develop a design that can identify OBD combinations that are tailored to OSA severity.

 The remainder of this manuscript is organized in the following manner.
-We first provide a brief introduction to Bayesian optimization and review the dose-finding approaches established for continuous responses in \cite{willard2023bayesian}.
-Next, we propose a formal dose-escalation scheme for continuous toxicities, which generalizes these approaches to the setting of higher-grade toxicities.
-This is followed by a simulation study where we compare the performance of the proposed approaches under two scenarios.
+We first provide a brief introduction to Bayesian optimization and describe how to generalize the approach of \cite{willard2023bayesian} to the setting of higher-grade toxicities.
+This is followed by a simulation study where we investigate the performance of the proposed approach under a variety of scenarios.
 We then consider the previously described dose-finding design for a dual-agent therapy to treat OSA.
 We conclude with a discussion.